helenjoscott/jetbrains_guide/sites/goland-guide/contents/tips/install-and-import/index.md

 leadin: |
   *Type the symbol, let your IDE install the package and write the import.*

-  IDEs are great at janitorial work.
   GoLand can generate your import for you, even when you haven't installed the package.

+  Press _Alt + Enter on Windows/Linux_ or _⌥ + Enter on macOS_ to invoke the list of quickfixes on the red import line and select _Sync packages of <project\>_ to import the package into your project.

 ---